Recovering from a heart attack or heart procedure requires teamwork.

 Phase I - The Hospital Setting

-The first phase begins while the patient is in the hospital for cardiac diagnostic testing or after a heart attack, coronary bypass surgery or balloon angioplasty.
+The first phase begins while the patient is in the hospital for cardiac diagnostic testing or after a cardiac event, intervention or surgery.
 Introductory educational materials are provided, and supervised progressive activity is enacted.

 The second phase is a monitored exercise program conducted on an outpatient basis in the cardiac rehab area of the OCH HealthPlex.
-Rehab sessions are every Monday, Wednesday, and Friday from 8:00 a.m. – 9:00 a.m. or 12:00 p.m. – 1:00 p.m.
+Rehab sessions are every Monday, Wednesday, and Friday.

-Phase II last about 3 months or 36 sessions, focusing on continued education and supervised exercise.
-Each participant’s blood pressure, heart rate, and cardiac rhythm is monitored closely throughout each exercise session, which is based upon your personal capability and health status.
+Your insurance company will determine the amount of visits you are pre-certified for based on your condition.
+Phase II is focused on continued education and supervised exercise.
+Each participant's blood pressure, heart rate, and cardiac rhythm is monitored closely throughout each exercise session, which is based upon your personal capability and health status.